Skip to content

 products = db.fetch(

-"SELECT p.*, c.name as category_name
+"SELECT p.*, c.name AS category_name

 FROM products p